Oregon State University College of Business

 The Oregon State University College of Business is one of 12 colleges based at Oregon State University's Corvallis, Oregon campus.
-The college offers business coursework and degrees to students studying at the main campus, the Central Oregon OSU-Cascades campus in Bend, or anywhere in the world through the university's Ecampus.
-Business classes have been offered at the school since the late 1800s.
+The college offers business coursework and degrees to students studying at the main campus, OSU-Cascades campus in Bend, or anywhere in the world through the university's Ecampus.
+Coursework in business has been offered at OSU since the late 1800s, making the college one of the oldest public business schools in the state.